 The property is subdivided into six blocks (Deposits 1 to 6), elongated southwest to northeast on a 28-kilometre strike.
 A paved highway, Highway 109, goes through the property and splits it in two.
 Deposits 1, 2 and 5 are located on the west side of the road and the other deposits on the eastern side.

-The Duncan Lake Project is comprised of 223 contiguous mining claims covering ~9,679 hectares in the James Bay region (October 2015).
+The Duncan Lake Project is comprised of 107 contiguous mining claims covering ~5034 hectares in the James Bay region (February 2021).
 An elongate rectangular tract of land controlled by Hydro-Québec truncates the claims along the centre of most of the length of the property.
 All the claims were acquired as map-designated claims.
 The project is 100% owned by Century.

 Local Resources and Infrastructure